scleradb/scleradb.github.io/docsrc/sdk/sdkextdataaccess.md

 [Sclera - CSV Connector](../setup/components.md#sclera-csv) and [Sclera - Text Files Connector](../setup/components.md#sclera-textfiles) are built using this SDK.
 For examples of how these connectors are used in Sclera, please refer to the [SQL documentation for external data access](../sclerasql/sqlextdataaccess.md).

-*To be updated, links to the code might not work.*
+*To be updated, links to the code and javadocs might not work.*

 ## Building Data Access Connectors

-To build a custom datasource connector, you need to provide implementations of the following abstract classes in the SDK:
+To build a custom data access connector, you need to provide implementations of the following abstract classes in the SDK:

-- <a class="anchor" name="dataservice"></a> `DataService` ([Scala](http://scleradb.github.io/sclera-core-sdk/index.html#com.scleradb.external.service.DataService), [Java](http://scleradb.github.io/sclera-extensions-java-sdk/index.html#com.scleradb.java.external.service.DataService))
+- <a class="anchor" name="externalsourceservice"></a> `ExternalSourceService` ([API Link](/sclera-core-sdk/index.html#com.scleradb.external.service.ExternalSourceService))
-    - Provides the datasource as a service to Sclera.
+    - Provides the external data source as a service to Sclera.
     - Contains an `id` that identifies this service.
-    - Contains a method `createSource` that is used to create a new [datasource instance](#datasource) for this service.
+    - Contains a method `createSource` that is used to create a new [`ExternalSource` instance](#externalsource) for this service.
-- <a class="anchor" name="datasource"></a> `DataSource` ([Scala](http://scleradb.github.io/sclera-core-sdk/index.html#com.scleradb.external.datasource.DataSource), [Java](http://scleradb.github.io/sclera-extensions-java-sdk/index.html#com.scleradb.java.external.datasource.DataSource))
+- <a class="anchor" name="externalsource"></a> `ExternalSource` ([API Link](/sclera-core-sdk/index.html#com.scleradb.external.objects.ExternalSource))
-    - Represents the datasource.
+    - Represents the external data source.
-    - Provides the schema and other metadata about the output of the datasource to Sclera at compile-time.
+    - Provides the schema and other metadata about the sourced data to Sclera at compile-time.
-    - Provides the output of the datasource to Sclera at runtime.
+    - Provides the [sourced data](#tableresult) to Sclera at runtime.
-- <a class="anchor" name="tableresult"></a> `TableResult` ([Scala](http://scleradb.github.io/sclera-core-sdk/index.html#com.scleradb.sql.datatypes.TableResult), [Java](http://scleradb.github.io/sclera-extensions-java-sdk/index.html#com.scleradb.java.sql.datatypes.TableResult))
+- <a class="anchor" name="tableresult"></a> `TableResult` ([API Link](/sclera-core-sdk/index.html#com.scleradb.sql.datatypes.TableResult))
-    - Represents the output of the datasource.
+    - Represents the data sourced from the external data source.
-    - Provides an iterator over the rows containing the output data.
+    - Provides an iterator over the rows containing the sourced data.

 <a class="anchor" name="example"></a>
-## Example: Building a Stock Ticker Connector
+## Example: Building a CSV File Connector

-This section shows how to implement the [stock ticker connector](../setup/components.md#sclera-stockticker) using the Sclera Extensions SDK.
-This connector enables using data from a stock ticker web service within a SQL query, and is included in all Sclera subscription packages; see the [component documentation](../sclerasql/sqlextdataaccess.md#sclera-stockticker) for the details.
+This section shows how to implement a lightweight clone of the [CSV file connector](../setup/components.md#sclera-csv) using the Sclera Extensions SDK.
+The referenced code is available on [GitHub](https://github.com/scleradb/sclera-plugin-csv-lite).

-The referenced code is available in the `sclera-stockticker` subdirectory of the example repository ([Scala](https://github.com/scleradb/sclera-extensions-scala), [Java](https://github.com/scleradb/sclera-extensions-java)).
+This connector enables using data from a CSV file within a SQL query.
+The CSV file can be local or remote as long as it is accessible through an URL.

-Consider a simple SQL query that uses the connector ([full syntax](../sclerasql/sqlextdataaccess.md#sclera-stockticker)):
+A simple SQL query that uses the connector is as follows:

-    SELECT * FROM EXTERNAL STOCKTICKER("NYSE:IBM", 120, 1);
+    SELECT * FROM EXTERNAL CSVLITE("http://scleraviz.herokuapp.com/assets/data/tips.csv")

-This query retrieves the stock ticker for `IBM` in exchange `NYSE`, reading at gaps of `120` seconds for past `1` day.
+This query retrieves the CSV data in the file at the specified URL and incorporates it as a virtual table for further processing.
+A more complicated query could have filters, joins and aggregates on this virtual table.

-While processing this query, Sclera comes across the `EXTERNAL` keyword, and accordingly identifies `"STOCKTICKER"` as an external datasource service.
-It finds the service provider as an object of the class `TickerService` ([Scala](https://github.com/scleradb/sclera-extensions-scala/blob/master/sclera-stockticker/src/main/scala/service/TickerService.scala), [Java](https://github.com/scleradb/sclera-extensions-java/blob/master/sclera-stockticker/src/main/java/com/example/scleradb/java/stockticker/service/TickerService.java)), which implements the [abstract class `DataService`](#dataservice) mentioned above.
+While processing this query, Sclera comes across the `EXTERNAL` keyword, and accordingly identifies `"CSVLITE"` as an external datasource service.
+Consulting the [service provider specification file](https://github.com/scleradb/sclera-plugin-csv-lite/blob/master/src/main/resources/META-INF/services/com.scleradb.external.service.ExternalSourceService), it finds the service provider as an object of the class `CSVSourceService` ([source](https://github.com/scleradb/sclera-plugin-csv-lite/blob/master/src/main/scala/CSVSourceService.scala)), which implements the [abstract class `ExternalSourceService`](#externalsourceservice).
+(For details, see the [Java Service Provider Interface documentation](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html).)

-The class `TickerService` implements the following method, as required by the [abstract class `DataService`](#dataservice):
+The class `CSVSourceService` implements the method `createSource`, as required by the [abstract class `ExternalSourceService`](#externalsourceservice).
+This method takes a list of datasource parameters specified in the SQL query -- in the query above, the list consists of only one parameter, the URL, of type `CharConst`.
+The implementation of the method parses and validates the parameter, and uses them to create an object of the class `TickerSource`, which implements the [abstract class `ExternalSource`](#externalsource) mentioned above.

-- The method `createSource`, which takes a list (array in Java) of datasource parameters specified in the SQL query -- in the query above, these parameters are the string `"NYSE:IBM"`, integer `120` and integer `1`.
-The implementation of the method parses and validates these parameters, and uses them to create an object of the class `TickerSource`, which implements the [abstract class `DataSource`](#datasource) mentioned above.
+<a class="anchor" name="serviceid"></a>The service identifier is provided by the `id` attribute.
+For `CSVSourceService`, the identifier is `"CSVLITE"`.

-<a class="anchor" name="serviceid"></a>The service identifier is provided by the `id` attribute (method in Java).
-For `TickerService`, the identifier is `"STOCKTICKER"`.
+For the query above, Sclera calls the method `createSource` of the `CSVSourceService` object, with the URL as the parameter, and gets back a `CSVSource` object.

-For the query above, Sclera calls the method `createSource` of the `TickerService` object, with parameters as the string `"NYSE:IBM"`, integer `120` and integer `1`, and gets back a `TickerSource` object.
+The class `CSVSource` implements the following methods and attributes, as required by the [abstract class `ExternalSource`](#externalsource):

-The class `TickerSource` implements the following methods, as required by the [abstract class `DataSource`](#datasource):
+- The attribute `name` provides a user-interpretable name to this data source.
+In our implementation, this is taken to be the same as the service identifier.

-- The method `toString` provides a printable string, which will be used for this datasource when [`EXPLAIN` is run on a query](../interface/shell.md#compile-time-explain) using this datasource.
+- The attribute `columns` provides Sclera with the schema of the output that this data source will emit at runtime.
+The schema contains the name of each column, and its type.
+This must be consistent with that provided by `CSVResult` (see below).
+In our implementation, the `CSVResult` object is used to provide the `columns` in `CSVSource` -- but there may be cases where this coupling might not be possible (for instance, the `CSVResult` object might get computed later at runtime), hence the redundancy.
-- The method `columns` (`columnsList` in Java) provides Sclera with the schema of the output that this datasource will emit at runtime.
-The schema contains the name of each column, and its type (in Java, the helper methods of the utility [JavaUtil object](http://scleradb.github.io/sclera-extensions-java-sdk/index.html#com.scleradb.java.util.JavaUtil$) are used to construct the column and type specifications).
+- The method `result` is called by Sclera at runtime, and returns an object of the class `CSVResult`, which implements the [abstract class `TableResult`](#tableresult) mentioned above.
-- The method `resultOrderOpt` (`sortExprs` in Java) tells Sclera how the output is sorted.
-This information is optional, but helps in eliminating redundant sorts on the emitted result.
+- The method `toString` provides a printable string, which will be used for this datasource when [`EXPLAIN` is run on a query](../interface/shell.md#compile-time-explain) using this data source.

-- The method `result` is called by Sclera at runtime, and returns an object of the class `TickerResult`, which implements the [abstract class `TableResult`](#tableresult) mentioned above.
+Sclera [plans](../intro/technical.md#query-processor) the query mentioned above taking into account the schema and result sort order provided by the `CSVSource` object.
+When the plan is [evaluated](../intro/technical.md#evaluation), the object's `result` method returns the object `CSVResult`, which retrieves the data from the URL, as discussed in a moment.

-Sclera [plans](../intro/technical.md#query-processor) the query mentioned above taking into account the schema and result sort order provided by the `TickerSource` object.
-When the plan is [evaluated](../intro/technical.md#evaluation), the object's `result` method returns the object `TickerResult`, which retrieves the data from the stock ticker web service, as discussed in a moment.
+The class `CSVResult` implements the following methods, as required by the [abstract class `TableResult`](#tableresult):

-The class `TickerResult` implements the following method, as required by the [abstract class `TableResult`](#tableresult):
+- The attribute `columns` provides Sclera with the schema of the data that this data source will emit at runtime.
+The schema contains the name of each column, and its type.

-- The method `rows` (`resultRows` in Java) returns an iterator over `TableRow` objects containing the data.
+- The method `rows` returns an iterator over `TableRow` objects containing the data.
 A `TableRow` object can be constructed from a mapping of column names to column values.
-The column names must be the same as provided by `TickerSource`, as described earlier, and the associated values also contain the type information for the value.
-Both Scala and Java have helper functions that simplify building these data rows.
+The column names and data types must be consistent with that provided the attribute `columns` above.

-In addition, `TickerResult` also specifies the metadata attributes `columns` (method `columnsList` in Java) and `resultOrderOpt` (method `sortExprs` in Java), as required by the [abstract class `TableResult`](#tableresult) -- this metadata must be consistent with that provided earlier by `TickerSource`.
+- The attribute `resultOrder` tells Sclera how the emitted data is sorted.
+This information is optional, but helps in eliminating redundant sorts on the emitted result.
+In our implementation, the order of rows in the source CSV data is not known, hence this attribute is an empty list.

-For the query above, the web service is invoked using HTTP, and the response is parsed to get the ticker reads, which are returned as an iterator over `TableRow` objects.
-In the Scala implementation, this logic is embedded in the `rows` method of the class `TickerResult`.
-In the Java implementation, [class `LineIterator`](https://github.com/scleradb/sclera-extensions-java/blob/master/sclera-stockticker/src/main/java/com/example/scleradb/java/stockticker/source/LineIterator.java) and [class `TickerIterator`](https://github.com/scleradb/sclera-extensions-java/blob/master/sclera-stockticker/src/main/java/com/example/scleradb/java/stockticker/source/TickerIterator.java) perform the job (note that these classes simplify the implementation of the class `TickerResult`, and are not required by the SDK).
+For the query above, [Apache Commons CSV Library](http://commons.apache.org/proper/commons-csv/) is used to retrieve the CSV data from the specified URL.
+This data is converted into an iterator of `TableRow` instances which is returned as a part of `CSVResult`, as described above.

 ## Packaging and Deploying the Connector